gamedesigns/script2game/demo.md

 Sherlock Holmes: Ah, you've finally arrived.
 I've been expecting you.
 There's a case that requires your attention.
 Dr. Watson: What is it this time, Holmes?
 Sherlock Holmes: A series of burglaries in the city.
 Nothing seems to be taken, but there are strange symbols left at each scene.
+Sherlock Holmes: If you ask him about an experiment, he will leave to the laboratory.

 ## Scene: Laboratory